sallyom/command-the-line/content/posts/allow-me-to-introduce-myself.md

 course, during which I wrote my first computer program.
 I taught myself just enough C to complete an assignment.
 I remember sitting in a computer lab for hours, tracking down rogue parentheses and semicolons.
-I remember the feeling of victory when I entered some tank measurments, pipe diameters, and viscosities, and my program output the time it would take to empty the tank.
+I remember the feeling of victory when I entered some tank measurements, pipe diameters, and viscosities, and my program output the time it would take to empty the tank.
-That memory is the reason I enrolled at UMass, to study as many programming courses as I could, and ended up with a degree in Information Technology and an internship at Red Hat.
+That memory is the reason I enrolled at UMass, to study as many programming courses as I could afford, and ended up with a degree in Information Technology and an internship at Red Hat.

 My first two weeks at Red Hat I learned git.
 My first pull request merged,